-As of December 31, 2021, our FCC broadcasting licenses represented 36% of our total assets.
+As of December 31, 2022, our FCC broadcasting licenses represented 38% of our total assets.
 We are required to test our FCC broadcasting licenses for impairment on an annual basis, or more frequently if events or changes in circumstances indicate that our FCC broadcasting licenses might be impaired which may result in future impairment losses.
 For further discussion, see Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates included with this Form 10-K. On January 24, 2020, the President signed into law the "PIRATE" Act which authorizes the FCC to fine illegal broadcasters up to \$2 million.
-However, according to a January 4, 2021, Report from the FCC's Enforcement Bureau, the FCC has received no funding to implement the PIRATE Act.
-The Congressional Budget Office and the FCC both estimated that it would cost \$11 million for the Commission to implement the Act, but the PIRATE Act itself contained no appropriation or other funding source to cover its implementation costs.
+The current administration has included funding for PIRATE enforcement in the FCC's budget for the current fiscal year.